-Facebook is a great way you can constantly stay in touch with friends and family.
+While Facebook social network is a handy tool for keeping in touch with family, friends and organizing events, it has become bigger and far too powerful than the site many of us originally signed up to.
+Although Facebook is a great way to constantly stay in touch with friends and family.
 Sadly, for some people, this is not usually the case.
-For some people, the constant assault they receive from updates, messages, likes, pokes and advertisements can become a bit overwhelming, not to mention highly addictive.
+The constant assault most people receive from updates, messages, likes, pokes and advertisements can become a bit overwhelming, not to mention highly addictive.

 If you are fed up and want to rid yourself of your account, you have two choices.
 You can either deactivate your Facebook account, which means your profile will disappear from the social network but all the information in your account stays saved on Facebook’s servers in case you decide to return, or you can permanently delete your account, which means all your data will be wiped from Facebook’s servers and you will not be able to regain access to that particular account.